 Acute foot and ankle injuries can result from direct blows, penetrating injuries, falls, or twisting, bending, jerking or jamming a limb in an abnormal manner.
 Pain may be sudden and severe, and swelling or bruising may develop after the injury.

 Foot and ankle injuries are common in all types of motor vehicle accidents, workplace accidents and accidents resulting from property owner negligence.
-These types of injuries can be painful and disabling, as they can make it impossible for feet to bear weight and for victims to walk.
+These types of injuries can be painful and disabling.
+They can make it impossible for feet to bear weight and for victims to walk.
 Serious cases may require extensive medical treatment and physical therapy.
 Permanent limitation of mobility can result from this type of injury.

 If you or a loved one has suffered a foot or ankle injury caused by someone else’s negligence, you may be entitled to compensation for your losses.
 You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.